About the Committee

 Interested in Applying?

-Regular ASCB members can nominate themselves or someone else to serve on Council.
-Applications will be considered in early 2020.
+Regular ASCB members, postdoctoral members, and educator members can nominate themselves or someone else to serve on Council.
+Applications will be considered in early 2021.

 Questions?
 Email email@example.com